Hidradenitis suppurativa (HS)

 HS usually presents at puberty, but may occur at any age after that.
 It may cause: Burning, itching, or painful lumps in the armpits, groin, under the breasts, around the nipples or anus, and other involved areasPus leaking from openings in the lumpsScarring

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-In most cases, the doctor will be able to make a diagnosis by looking at the nodules.
+In most cases, the doctor will be able to make a diagnosis by looking at the abscesses and nodules.

 If you smoke, talk to your doctor about finding a program to help you